- What are applied and practicing anthropology?

 - a description of the specific organization, agency, company, or site in which the project will occur

-- an explanation of why this intervention was chosen and why it is a reasonable approach to addressing the real-world problem
+- an explanation of why this intervention was chosen and why it is a reasonable approach to addressing the real-world problem (with reference to appropriate literature)

 - a step-by-step plan for implementing and adjusting the planned intervention